golint-fixer/Gravemind/README.md

-# TyrantBot
+# Gravemind

-An ambitious project to provide a free bot to every Twitch channel
+Controlling the flood of Twitch chat

 ## Architecture
+ - React for the web frontend
- - A Meteor app for the web frontend
+ - A go app for the API
+ - A go app to receive, parse, handle and send messages to & from TMI
  - DynamoDB as the primary data store
- - A go app to receive incoming messages from TMI
- - A go app to parse incoming messages & handle them appropriately
- - A go app to send outbound messages to TMI
- - RabbitMQ to transfer messages between the go apps

 ## Roadmap
  - Set up continuous integration & deployment via Travis CI and AWS CodeDeploy